agile6v/ngx_http_fastdfs_module/README.md

 ====
 The **ngx_http_fastdfs_module** allows passing requests to a FastDFS server.

+## NOTICE
+Originally, this project is experimental for myself and it has not yet been used in production environment.
+The "TODO" lists several features that need to spend a lot of time to complete and my spare time was occupied by other important things for me, so this project had to be abandoned.
+Sorry to disappoint you.

 Note: This module supports many features such as upload、download、delete etc. The [fastdfs-nginx-module][] only supports download files from local disk.